 About CPD for Me™

-Celebrating 11 years, we are a multi award winning legal eLearning content provider.
+Celebrating 13 years, we are a multi award winning legal eLearning content provider.
 Led by Paula Gilmour, a learning and business development specialist and Bronwyn Pott, a legal industry senior manager and seasoned law firm strategy and operations expert with multiple law firms.

 Recorded “CPD-LIVE” and “ECL Meet Ups” relevant content may be edited and published exclusively on CPD for Me™ ECL eLearning library only.
-CPD for Me™ has published over 135 leading Australian barristers, accredited specialists and professional service industry experts exclusive professional development online with handouts plus ongoing Q&A. CPD for Me™ is recognised as “best online courses for the legal industry ” by our former worldwide reseller and “best practice in the supervision of junior lawyers” by UNSW Edge.
+CPD for Me™ has published over 135 leading Australian barristers, accredited specialists and professional service industry experts exclusive professional development online with handouts plus ongoing Q&A.

 CPD for Me™ have assisted over 3,000 busy lawyers, accountants and advisors to obtain practical, relevant learning and meet CPD compliance requirements, on any device and with no travel hassles.